nmurnagh/Fantasy-Football-Statistics-Analyzer/README.md

 # Fantasy-Football-Statistics-Analyzer
-This program was created to analyze fantasy football statistics.
-It calculates fantasy points from the base stats so a user can modify the scoring settings for custom leagues.
-It also calculates situational statistics for each of the positions.
-This statistic compares how well the player preformed against the defense by comparing the points scored to the average points allowed to the position by the defense.
-Additional information about and individual player can be accessed by right clicking on a players name in the table and selected addtional information.
+This program was created to analyze fantasy football statistics from the previous season.
+It fully supports custom league scoring settings, the scoring settings can be modified through the preferences toolbar and opening the scoring dialog.
+All values in the program update upon saving the scoring preferences.

-Upcoming updates will add:
+The first tab is the fantasy points broken down by week, at the end is the total, average and standard deviation for the season.
+The average only includes the games in which the player participated in.

-- Average and standard deviation for fantasy points per week for each of the players
+The remaining situtational points tabs are seperated by position.
+The situational stats are a metric the compares how well the player performed against the defense.
+It is a rating between 0-100 that compares their preformance that week to the average amount of points the defense allowed to that position over the season.

-- Ability to save scoring preferences
+Additional information about individual players can be accessed by clicking on the players name and selecting additional information.
+This will open a dialog that contains their season statistics as well as a bar graph comparing fantasy points scored to the average amount allowed by the defense for each week of the season.